macOS Clipboard

 Historr also supports favorites, Paste Stack, offline storage, and password-manager exclusions so recovery does not come at the cost of privacy.

-Frequently Asked Questions about recover copied text on Mac
+What do people ask about recover copied text on Mac?

 Can I recover copied text on Mac after copying something else?